-A quick routine stop to bash the fuel pump with the half brick kept under the bonnet for just that purpose, and we headed for new terrain.
+A quick routine stop to tap the fuel pump with the half brick kept under the bonnet for just that purpose, and we headed for new terrain.

 In the dark we met Kolhaas Lindstrom in his car.
 He was legit: He’d already left school and was a licenced driver.
 “Dice?” he challenged, and the game was on!
 Whizzing through the veld Rring-ding-ding-ding-RRriiing!
 It’s a two-stroke, remember?

 Don’t believe the Minister of Transport, speed doesn’t kill you.
 Speed exhilarates.
 It’s the sudden stops that kill you.
 And the sudden stop and loud bang came as a surprise to us.
-Dead silence reigned until in an awed American upstate New York accent Larry exclaimed “We’ve had a head-on collision with a hill!” .
+Dead silence reigned until in an awed American upstate New York accent Larry exclaimed from the back seat, “We’ve had a head-on collision with a hill!” .

 A committee undercarriage inspection revealed all four wheels suspended in mid-air.
 Trying to gun it out left the front wheels whizzing around uselessly.
 Well, that is why there were five of us, so we man-handled it over the ditch and away we went, cleverer than before.

 Forty five years later I flew in to inspect the scene of the mystery.
 Which was still unsolved and now a very cold case.
 The mystery was this: How could it be that such great and experienced drivers crashed?
 I mean some of us had been driving for . . well, months!
 And in not too many years’ time, we’d be licenced drivers.